MarcoMengoli/marcomengoli.github.io/_posts/2016-11-27-setup_EFcore_vsproject.md

 # Setting up the Entity Framework Core in a Visual Studio Project

+Entity Framework Core is the brand new ORM framework that allows a .NET Core developer to work with a database without worrying about writing data-access code and mapping the object model with the relational model.

+It has also some features that makes it more than a simple ORM: with EF Core , a developer can generate the relational model given the object model, or viceversa.

+For an overview of the framework, see the [MSDN documentation page](https://msdn.microsoft.com/en-gb/library/bb399567(v=vs.110).aspx).

 ## Setup EF Core on VS for code-first approach

-With the *code-first* approach, once you have generated the *Model* following certain conditions, you will be able to automatically generate the entire database and map the model classes with the generated relational tables.
+With the *code-first* approach, once you have generated the *Model* following certain [conventions](https://msdn.microsoft.com/en-us/library/jj679962(v=vs.113).aspx), you will be able to automatically generate the entire database and map the model classes with the generated relational tables.

 To use the *EF Core* with this approach, we need to install the packages which provide the EF commands and the database provider (in this example we will use *SqlServer*).
 We can procede using the Nuget *Package Manager Console*, but we can use also the NuGet GUI window.